-“I’ll talk to Gran about it.”
-With all the meds she was on, she couldn’t just be tossing THC into the mixture.
+“I’ll talk to Gran about it,” I told her.
+With all the meds Gran was on, she couldn’t just be tossing THC into the mixture.
 It was a drug, and like all drugs, it had side effects and the potential to interact with her legitimate prescriptions in a bad way.

 “Thank you,” Dr. Perez said.
 “Are you coming in to see her today?”

 “I plan to, yes.”